MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 # Prediction model performance

 After each training, AI Builder uses the test data set to evaluate the quality and accuracy of the new model.
-A summary page for your model shows your model training result, including an Performance score.
+A summary page for your model shows your model training result, including an accuracy grade.

 ## Accuracy grade